 Refer to the following example of PDF Otter to understand the authenticated connection mechanism:

 All the established connections get saved in the Connections tab.
 The newly created connections are considered as existing connections hereafter for other journeys throughout the account.
-Whenever you try building other journeys with a pre-connected app, say Gmail, you'll get a list of existing Gmail connections in the drop-down menu.
+Whenever you try building other journeys with a pre-connected app, you'll get a list of existing Google Tasks connections in the drop-down menu.
 You can simply pick the connection of your choice.
 It is illustrated here:

-If you don't want to use existing connections and wish to create another new connection for Gmail (or any apps), click the Create new connection button, specify the name of the second new connection and then click Link an account:
+If you don't want to use existing connections and wish to create another new connection for Google Tasks (or any apps), click the Create new connection button, specify the name of the second new connection and then click Link an account:

 Suppose you have an existing connection for the dedicated app but mistakenly you have clicked the Create new connection button.
-You can simply revert by using a switch button.
-Click on the Select a existing connection button and select the existing connection from the drop-down menu:
+You can simply revert by clicking a switch button, Select an existing connection.
+This will reconcile the connected Google Tasks account and show them in the drop-down menu:

 A connection created for a particular journey in a folder is accessible to all the journeys of all the folders in your account.

-Quickwork has a complete helpdesk guide that contains documents related to app connections, famous technical How To's and general FAQs related to the product.
-Click here to visit the full-fledged Helpdesk site.
+Quickwork has a Helpdesk guide that contains documents related to app connections, famous technical How To's, and general FAQs related to the product.
+Click here to visit.